onooinc-code/SoulyCorev2/PROJECT_GUIDE.md

 ### 5.9.
 Data Hub (`/components/data_hub`)
 A dashboard for monitoring and managing all connected data sources and storage services.
-- **Service Dashboard**: Displays a grid of "Service Cards," each representing a data source (e.g., Vercel Postgres, Pinecone).
+- **Data Source Dashboard**: Displays a grid of "Service Cards," each representing a data source (e.g., Vercel Postgres, Pinecone).
+The data is pulled from the `data_sources` table.
 - **Real-time Status**: Shows the status of each service (connected, error, needs config, etc.).
 - **Quick Stats**: Displays key metrics for each service.
-- **Global Logs**: A placeholder for a unified log viewer.
+- **Global Logs**: A placeholder for a unified log viewer to see logs from all data sources.
-- **Status Widget**: A small, quick-view widget accessible from the main sidebar.
+- **Status Widget**: A small, quick-view widget accessible from the main sidebar that provides an at-a-glance overview of all data source statuses.

 ### 5.10.
 SoulyDev Center (`/components/dev_center`)
 An integrated control panel for developers.